adelphi-ed-tech/au-courses/courses/open-ed.md

 Your grade in this area will be a combination of self-, instructor-, and peer-evaluations.

 ### Personal Learning Plan
 You will create a plan for what you want to learn in this course, how it connects to your broader learning goals, and how you hope to accomplish these goals and your plan.
 Your plan should be a narrative, of approximately 500 words.
 It may include diagrams, lists, timelines, web links, and other necessary elements.
+Create it as an Adelphi Google Doc, and post the link to your document on Moodle.

 It must include some reflection on:

 1. Your **overall goals** (in school, as a person, in life, etc.)
-2. **Specific goals** for this course
+2. **Specific goals** for this course.
+A good way to formulate goals are to think about **research questions** and **capacities** that you want to explore.
+For example: "I would like to understand the role of a traditional university in the world of free, online courses" or "I want to learn how to contribute a patch to a Free Software project."
-3. **Practices** where you learn best (studying same time every day, setting goals, working in groups, working in library, reading on train, etc.)
+3. **Practices** where and howyou learn best (studying same time every day, setting goals, working in groups, working in library, reading on train, etc.) What's your plan for this semester?
 4. **Distractors** and disruptors that make it more difficult to learn/study (work, sports, friends, siblings, Facebook, etc.)
 5. **Measures:** how will you know you met your goals, when will/should you be satisfied? (you might measure this by what you produce, like a paper, what you know, or connections you make)
 6. **Peers:** who is interested in learning similar things? how did/do you meet them? how do you keep in touch? what do you offer to your peers? how is knowledge shared? what technology do you use?
 7. **Mentors:** who do you turn to for help when you are learning things?
 What types of things do they help you with?
 Do you need to reach out to more mentors?
-8. Your **study group**: a group of 2-3 other students in class who you can contact when you have questions and will meet with (online or in person) when we do not meet as a full class
+8. Your **study group**: a group of 3-5 other students in class who you can contact when you have questions and will meet with (online or in person) to discuss readings, edit your work, etc.

 Your initial personal learning plan is due on the second class meeting.
 You will revise it and turn in a revised draft at the end of the semester.